Argentina Supreme court upholds glacier protection law

+FILE - This Feb.
+23, 2011 file photo shows a tour boat as it passes near the snout of Spegazzini Glacier in Los Glaciares National Park in Argentina.
+Argentina’s Supreme Court has upheld the country’s ... more

-BUENOS AIRES, Argentina (AP) — Argentina's Supreme Court has upheld the country's glacier protection law, rejecting an effort by mining giant Barrick Gold Corp. to have it declared unconstitutional.
+BUENOS AIRES, Argentina (AP) — Argentina's Supreme Court upheld the country's glacier protection law Tuesday, rejecting an effort by mining giant Barrick Gold Corp. to have it declared unconstitutional.

 Barrick argued that the 2010 law could affect its projects near glacial areas in Argentina.
 But the top court said Barrick had not proved that the law curbing mining on and around the country's glaciers caused any damage to the company.